pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ##<a id="shutdown"></a> Shutdown Sequence and Tasks

-To perform a graceful shutdown of all Kubernetes, Tanzu Kubernetes Grid Integrated Edition, and infrastructure components, complete the following tasks in sequence.
+To perform a graceful shutdown of all Kubernetes, {{  vars.product }}, and infrastructure components, complete the following tasks in sequence.

 ###<a id="stop-resurrector"></a>Step 1: Deactivate BOSH Resurrection